Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network

-In essence, the optimal stopping time decreases with noise level $\sigma$ and increases with the model complexity, measured by the eigenvalues of $\bH^\infty$.
+In essence, the optimal stopping time decreases with the noise level $\sigma$ and increases with the model complexity, measured by the eigenvalues of $\bH^\infty$.

-To derive the order of $k^*$ for NTK, a sharp characterization of the eigen-distribution of $\bH^\infty$ is needed.
-To the best of our knowledge, no such results are available yet.
+\begin{remark}($k^*$ for neural networks) To derive the order of $k^*$ for overparametrized neural network, a sharp characterization of the eigen-distribution of $\bH^\infty$ is needed.
+To the best of the authors' knowledge, no such results are available yet.
 Even though as $m\to \infty$, neural network resembles its linearization (NTK), it doesn't necessarily mean such a stopping rule can be easily derived for finite-width neural networks.
-In general, theoretical guarantees of an early stopping rule for training overparametrized neural networks is challenging and left for future work.
+In general, theoretical guarantees of an early stopping rule for training overparametrized neural networks is challenging and left for future work. \end{remark}

-Instead, explicit regularizations are usually employed in deep learning models, for example, weight decay \citep{krogh1992simple}, batch normalization \citep{ioffe2015batch}, dropout \citep{srivastava2014dropout}, etc., to prevent overfitting.
-In the next section, we consider the $\ell_2$ regularization \citep{bilgic2014fast, van2017l2, phaisangittisagul2016analysis} and demonstrate its effectiveness in the nonparametric regression setting.
+Besides early stopping, explicit regularizations are usually employed in deep learning models to balance the bias-variance trade-off and prevent overfitting, for example, weight decay \citep{krogh1992simple}, batch normalization \citep{ioffe2015batch}, dropout \citep{srivastava2014dropout}, etc., to prevent overfitting.
+In the next section, we investigate the $\ell_2$ regularization \citep{bilgic2014fast, van2017l2, phaisangittisagul2016analysis} and demonstrate its effectiveness in the nonparametric regression setting.

-\section{$\ell_2$-regularized gradient descent for noisy data}
+\section{$\ell_2$-REGULARIZED GRADIENT DESCENT FOR NOISY DATA}

 Without any regularization, GD overfits the training data and the estimation error is bounded away from zero.
 Instead, we propose using the $\ell_2$-regularized gradient descent defined as

 where $\eta_1,\eta_2>0$ are step sizes, and $\mu>0$ is a tuning parameter.
 It can be easily seen that \eqref{modifiedgd} is the GD update rule on the following loss function